 But it’s important that speaking is accessible to ALL women, no matter their race, gender identity, ability, or economic situation.

 Help get more women on stage at industry conferences

 Shine Bootcamp started as a passion project.
 As Co-Creators, we worked 9-5 jobs and ran Shine off the side of our desks.
 Shine coaches volunteered their time.
 To us, Shine Bootcamp was not about making money, but rather using our privilege to provide others with the same opportunities that we've been afforded.

 But since our first workshop, Shine has evolved.
 It's not just a passion project anymore, but a purpose-driven business.
 Today, we pay ourselves, our coaches, and our contractors.
 The remainder of our profits go back into Shine, including investing in both DEI work and organizational anti-racism work.

 We’re not a registered non-profit or charity; however, in a lot of ways, we operate like one.
 We collect funds (via membership, registration and sponsorships) to run one-of-a-kind programs that result in real, tangible impact.

 There are a few ways you can help

 Depending on where you're at.

-It’s important that Shine is available to ALL women, no matter their skin colour, sexual orientation, or financial situation.
+It’s important that Shine is available to ALL women, no matter their race, sexual orientation, ability, or financial situation.

 By supporting Shine, you will provide one scholarship to an underrepresented and economically disadvantaged professional.